nusuntnight/TabDesignPlus/README.md

 » Fully Customizable Scoreboard

-» Full support for animations, gradients, hex color codes, legacy color codes
+» Full support for animations, gradients, hex color codes, legacy color codes (For animations you can use | https://www.birdflop.com/resources/animtab/ | to create animations)

 » Customizable bossbars (Limited to legacy color codes for now)